 - Must adhere to Private Rented Sector Code of Practice

-- All flats must have an EPC rating of E or above (where a trigger event has required this)
+- The building must have an EPC rating of E or above (where a trigger event has required this)

 - Must provide a declaration of suitable management

 - Managers to be bound by the conditions of the licence